posit-dev/rsconnect-python/mock_connect/README.md

 ### Restrictions

 - The mock RStudio Connect does not support HTTPS connections; only HTTP.
-- Not all Connect endpoints are implements; only those needed to verify `rsconnect-python` functionality.
+- Not all Connect endpoints are implemented; only those needed to verify `rsconnect-python` functionality.

 ## Data Handling